nf-core/differentialabundance/docs/usage.md

 ## Gene set enrichment analysis

-Currently, two tools can be used to do gene set enrichment analysis.
+Currently, three tools can be used to do gene set enrichment analysis.

 ### GSEA